BuddyCodez/GearGuard/README.md

 - **Visual Indicators:**
   - **Technician:** Show the avatar of the assigned user.
   - **Status Color:** Display a red strip or text if the request is Overdue.
+  - **Permission Lock:** The "Scrap" column is locked for non-managers.

 ### 2. The Calendar View